The circumcentered-reflection method achieves better rates than alternating projections: Two families of examples for which CRM is much faster than MAP

 Note that the denominators in the expressions of \eqref{e35} and \eqref{e36} are the same; the difference lies in the numerators: in the MAP case it is $1$; in the CRM one, the presence of the factor $(\phi(r)-\phi(t))/(r-t)$ makes the numerator go to $0$ when $r$ tends to $t$.

-\begin{Cor} Under the assumptions of Proposition \ref{p11} the sequence generated by MAP converges Q-linearly to a point $(z^*,0)\in K\cap U$, with asymptotic constant equal to $1/(1+\lV z^*\rV\phi'(\lV z^*\rV)^2)$, and the sequence generated by CRM converges superlinearly. \end{Cor}
+\begin{corollary} Under the assumptions of \cref{p11} the sequence generated by MAP converges Q-linearly to a point $(z^*,0)\in K\cap U$, with asymptotic constant equal to $1/(1+\phi'(\lV z^*\rV)^2)$, and the sequence generated by CRM converges superlinearly. \end{corollary}

-\begin{proof} The result for the MAP sequence follows from \eqref{e37} in Proposition \ref{p11}, observing that for $x=z^k$, we have $T(x,0)=(z^{k+1}, 0)$.
-Note that the asymptotic constant is indeed smaller than $1$, because $z^*\ne 0$, and $\phi'(\lV z^*\rV)\ne 0$ by Proposition \ref{p10}.
-The result for the CRM sequence follows from \eqref{e38} in Proposition \ref{p11}, observing that for $x=x^k$, we have $C(x,0)=(x^{k+1},0)$.
+\begin{proof} The result for the MAP sequence follows from \eqref{e37} in \cref{p11}, observing that for $x=z^k$, we have $T(x,0)=(z^{k+1}, 0)$.
+Note that the asymptotic constant is indeed smaller than $1$, because $z^*\ne 0$, and $\phi'(\lV z^*\rV)\ne 0$ by \cref{p10}.
+The result for the CRM sequence follows from \eqref{e38} in \cref{p11}, observing that for $x=x^k$, we have $C(x,0)=(x^{k+1},0)$.

 \end{proof}